Quick Answer

 Hammer Missions and Pix4D: turning footage into reports

-Footage alone isn't a deliverable.
-Your clients want a report: a structured document with annotated screenshots, defect locations, and recommendations.
-That's where software comes in.
-Two options are worth knowing.
+Footage alone is not a deliverable.
+Your clients want a report: annotated screenshots, defect locations, recommendations.
+Two software platforms handle this well.

 Hammer Missions: built for inspection work